sj-data/scntron/README.md

 Here are a few examples of how to use ScnTron:

 - To convert a .scn file named "example.scn" to a .tif file, select option 1 from the main menu and follow the prompts.

-## Credits

-ScnTron was developed by [Your Name] as part of [Your Project or Organization].
-If you have any questions or feedback, please contact [Your Email Address].